 This month is the peak month of Humpback whale sightings.
 Even diving on the reef you may sometimes hear their singing underwater.
 It’s a great bonus during diving trips to encounter whales and spend time watching their breaching and surface behavior.

 The cold water in August makes for great diving.
 The water is very clear water and there are lots of sightings of big fish.
-There are still lots of octopus, grouper, and snapper to be seen on the reefs.
+There are still lots of octopus, grouper, snapper to be seen on the reefs.
 Schools of mullet and little priest (Thryssa baelama) are common.

 September has often excellent visibility because the water is still quite cold.
 The trade winds are in general not that strong anymore and diving conditions are good.